 "What I'm doing today is in the interest of security," he said, in a video released by the military's TV station.
 "If this steps over anyone, then I have to apologize.
 I insist that I will honor every side, always."

-An hour later, there was, predictably, no agreement on Thailand's fate, the lawmaker said.
+An hour later, there was, predictably, no agreement, the lawmaker said.
 The talks kept returning to a single point: how would the government go?

 Former Prime Minister Abhisit Vejjajiva said the Cabinet could sacrifice for the nation and resign.
 Somebody else suggested that the civilian administration might just "take leave."
 Others said ministers could step down one by one, or en masse.